Why Is Celtic Music So Relaxing?

 Color spectrum.

-On the other hand, the upbeat reels and jigs offer a completely different atmosphere.
-The energy in these tunes is infectious, encouraging you to tap along or even spring into a sprightly dance.
-These cheerful pieces give a sense of delight and relaxation - it's difficult to stay unresponsive to their pull without giving in to a sense of joy or calmness.
+On the other hand, the upbeat reels and jigs give a completely different feeling.
+The energy in these tunes just spreads, making you want to tap along or even jump up for a quick dance.
+These happy songs give a feeling of fun and relaxation.
+It's hard to stay still and not give in to the joy or calm.

-The exciting part about Celtic music is that it has something for every mood.
-In one moment, it takes you on a journey to beautiful, far-off lands — and in the next, it gets you up and moving to an energetic beat.
-This emotional rollercoaster is what makes Celtic music unique, covering both ends of our emotional spectrum.
-A perfect example of this can be found in "The Butterfly", a traditional slip jig tune that can transform from a leisurely melody to an energetic set dance in an instant.
+The cool part about Celtic music is that it has something for every mood.
+In one moment, it takes you on a mental trip to pretty, far-off lands.
+And in the next, it gets you up and moving to a fast beat.
+This full range of feelings is what makes Celtic music special, covering both ends of our emotions.
+A perfect example is "The Butterfly".
+It's a traditional slip jig tune that can change from a slow song to an fast set dance in a flash.

 If you listened to the Butterfly Slip Jig in the video above, here are different Celtic Albums that feature more Irish Slip Jigs.
 By clicking this link, you'll be directed to Amazon: https://amzn.to/3XRS9ZD